-Mexico City’s Metro Icons
+Mexico City’s metro icons

-The metro’s icons were proposed by the graphic designer Lance Wyman when the transit network was being developed.
-His team created the images for the first three lines.
+The metro’s icons were suggested by graphic designer Lance Wyman during the development of the transport network.
+His team created icons for the first 3 lines.
+Logos are associated with the name of the station or the area around it.

-As Lance Wyman told in 2015:
+As Lance Wyman said in 2015:

 What’s happened now is that some of the icons of the station depend more on depicting things that come out of Aztec cultures, things that even the Mexican population would have a hard time describing as far as what they are, so there’s a weak area.
 But it still works.

+The Collective Transportation System tweets almost one badge a day with an explanation for each.
 Why is Talismán station represented by a mammoth?
 Because workers discovered the remains of one while excavating the site.

-The logos are not assigned at random; rather, they are designated by considering the surrounding areas, such as:
+The logos are not assigned at random, rather, they are designated by considering the surrounding areas, such as:

 - The reference places are located around the stations (e.g., the logo for Salto del Agua fountain depicts a fountain).

-- The topology of an area (e.g., Coyoacán—in Nahuatl “place of coyotes”—depicts a coyote).
+- The topology of an area (e.g., Coyoacán – in Nahuatl “place of coyotes” – depicts a coyote).

 - The history of the place (e.g., Juárez, named after President Benito Juárez, depicts his silhouette).